mtanksl/OpenTibia/README.md

 # Why another one?

-I think one can only learn by doing.
+I believe one can only learn by doing.

 # Notes before proceding